imgurbot12/pystructs/README.md

 PyStruct
 ---------
-Serialization Helpers for More Complex Data-Types
+Dataclass-Like Serialization Helpers for More Complex Data-Types

 This library allows for easy encoding/decoding of standardized struct-like objects.
 However, it's designed to avoid any dynamic parsing or encoding